shitcoinsociety/.github/profile/README.md

 We are building the world's largest open-source crypto MLM.
 Our main product is the $RST, the Revenue Share Token, which you can purchase and trade on the platform itself.

-Our focus lies on simple and easy extendability, making it easy to add support for existing and upcoming networks.
+Our focus lies on making it simple to add support for existing and upcoming networks.

 ## Repositories